weareact/iesmith-swiagent/README.md

 Default value: `undef`

+#### `managepkgs`

+Data type: Boolean.

+Installs dependency packages.
+At present this only includes the [Nokogiri package](http://www.nokogiri.org/), a Rubygem used for parsing the XML swiagent.cfg file.

+Default value: `true`

 #### `manageswipkg`

-Data type: String.
+Data type: Boolean.

 Installs the swiagent package via whichever repositories you may have set up.
 Note that while it's possible to set up various package management systems to pull the agents directly from Orion, this does involve additional setup work, and as such is a non-default option.

 The following example sets up a Yum repository on CentOS 7 to pull the RPM package straight from your Orion server:

 ```shell
 [orion]